Governance & IP

 Review before release

-Treat extracted structures as proposals.
+Every extracted framework and ThinkingPath is a proposal.
 Content owners review and approve before broad release.

 Provenance